-Consistent with state law, most positions are paid an hourly wage.
-Stipends may be used to compensate workers for supplemental wages and other expenses associated with a position; they may not be used as a substitute for a base wage.
+Consistent with federal and state laws, most positions are paid an hourly wage.
+Stipends may be used to compensate workers for supplemental wages and other expenses associated with a position; they are not used as a substitute for a base wage.
 Examples of stipend positions include Resident Hall Assistants, Peer Mentors, and Note-takers.